 1) Servers and Hosting

 When it comes to hosting, not all services are created equally.
-It’s incredibly important to consider performance when choosing where to host your dental site.
+It’s incredibly important to consider performance when choosing where to host your dental website.
 A great hosting company will provide fast, consistent performance.
 Shared hosting services (think GoDaddy) is the most affordable, but offer little stability and are often times overwhelmed with traffic during peak hours.

-Also remember, page speed is a big part of any technical SEO plan, and an overwhelmed host will make your page speed suffer.
+Also remember, page speed is a big part of any technical dental SEO marketing plan, and an overwhelmed host will make your page speed suffer.
 We recommend that you consider a host like Flywheel or WP Engine to host your website.
 More often than not, with hosting, you get what you pay for, and speed is worth paying for.

 SSL stands for Secure Socket Layer and helps keep your data and your users’ data private when viewing your website.
 In 2019, most websites should have SSL.
 You should install an SSL on your site if you’re doing any of the following things.